 The following post is from Michelle of Mommy Misadventures:

 Today, Android devices are available at just about all price points, from cheap pay-as-you-go phones to top of the line devices that rival Apple’s latest offering.
 While this means that everyone can afford a smartphone, no matter what your budget, it also means that you have to do a little bit more research when picking out your Android phone.
+Visit CellPhoneDeal to know the most used smartphone in the world.

 Here are some points to consider when shopping for an Android phone: